Vital Farms (NASDAQ:VITL) Issues FY 2021 Earnings Guidance

-Vital Farms (NASDAQ:VITL) issued an update on its FY 2021 earnings guidance on Tuesday morning.
-The company provided earnings per share guidance of – for the period.
-The company issued revenue guidance of $246 million-$253 million, compared to the consensus revenue estimate of $250.34 million.

-Several equities research analysts have recently weighed in on the company.
-Credit Suisse Group lowered their price objective on Vital Farms from $29.00 to $24.00 and set a neutral rating on the stock in a research note on Thursday, April 1st.
-DA Davidson assumed coverage on shares of Vital Farms in a research note on Monday, March 29th.
-They set a buy rating and a $28.00 price target on the stock.
-Zacks Investment Research raised Vital Farms from a hold rating to a buy rating and set a $23.00 price objective for the company in a report on Wednesday.
-Finally, Morgan Stanley reduced their price target on Vital Farms from $38.00 to $23.00 and set an equal weight rating on the stock in a research report on Tuesday, May 18th.
-Four analysts have rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
-The company has a consensus rating of Buy and a consensus price target of $33.13.
+A number of equities research analysts have recently issued reports on the stock.
+Credit Suisse Group reduced their target price on shares of Vital Farms from $29.00 to $24.00 and set a neutral rating for the company in a research report on Friday, March 26th.
+DA Davidson assumed coverage on shares of Vital Farms in a research report on Monday, March 29th.
+They issued a buy rating and a $28.00 target price for the company.
+Zacks Investment Research raised shares of Vital Farms from a hold rating to a buy rating and set a $23.00 target price for the company in a research report on Wednesday, May 26th.
+Finally, Morgan Stanley reduced their target price on shares of Vital Farms from $38.00 to $23.00 and set an equal weight rating for the company in a research report on Wednesday, May 12th.
+Four investment analysts have rated the stock with a hold rating and four have given a buy rating to the stock.
+The stock has an average rating of Buy and a consensus target price of $33.13.

-In other Vital Farms news, CEO Russell Diez-Canseco sold 25,770 shares of the firm’s stock in a transaction that occurred on Monday, April 5th.
-The shares were sold at an average price of $22.18, for a total transaction of $571,578.60.
-Following the completion of the transaction, the chief executive officer now owns 33,043 shares in the company, valued at approximately $732,893.74.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-Also, COO Jason Dale sold 50,000 shares of the firm’s stock in a transaction that occurred on Wednesday, April 7th.
+In other Vital Farms news, CEO Russell Diez-Canseco sold 18,153 shares of the firm’s stock in a transaction that occurred on Thursday, April 1st.
+The shares were sold at an average price of $22.09, for a total value of $400,999.77.
+Following the sale, the chief executive officer now owns 7,487 shares in the company, valued at $165,387.83.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+Also, COO Jason Dale sold 50,000 shares of the business’s stock in a transaction on Wednesday, April 7th.
 The stock was sold at an average price of $22.18, for a total transaction of $1,109,000.00.
-Insiders sold 177,487 shares of company stock valued at $4,224,135 over the last 90 days.
+In the last three months, insiders have sold 177,487 shares of company stock valued at $4,224,135.

 Vital Farms, Inc, an ethical food company, provides pasture-raised products in the United States.
 It offers shell eggs, butter, hard-boiled eggs, ghee, liquid whole eggs, and egg bite products.
 The company was founded in 2007 and is headquartered in Austin, Texas.